 What is PLA?

-Centenary University’s Prior Learning Assessment (PLA) Program is designed to help the adult learner combine college courses and life and/or work experience in a non-traditional approach toward earning a college degree.
+Centenary University’s Prior Learning Assessment (PLA) program is designed to help students combine university courses and life and/or work experience in a non-traditional approach toward earning a university degree through the portfolio process, which can accelerate the time to degree completion.
+Any graduate or undergraduate student admitted to the University is eligible to participate in the program.
 PLA lets you use your work experience for college credit!

 How does PLA work?

-This program is supervised through the PLA Program Director:
+This program is supervised by the PLA Program Director:

 Dr. Jeffrey Carter